Provisioning¶

 Note

-We would recommend using Register as a Template.
+We would recommend using Register as a Template for simplicity.

 Once registered as a template, a new section will appear in Registered Servers named Provisioning Templates.
 Your new Application Server Template should show in this list as In Maintenance.

-If using Windows 10/11/Server, you can now proceed to perform a Sysprep on your Application Server as per standard Microsoft guide.
+If using Windows 10/11/Server, you can now proceed to configure SYSPREP via Server Scripts inside the OVD Administration Console or via the Template Settings if your hypervisor supports it (currently VMware and Nutanix only - you may however prefer to use the OVD Server Scripts approach as it does provide more control).
 If using Ubuntu/RHEL, then perform any prep as required using cloud-init or similar.

 Once your VM has been fully prepared, shut it down and convert it to a template directly on your chosen platform.
 OVD cannot perform this step for you.